dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `OC: Invalid Vault mode`

-This is likely a spelling mistake, options in OpenCore are case-sensitve so make sure you check closely, **O**ptional is the correct way to enter it under Misc -> Security
+This is likely a spelling mistake, options in OpenCore are case-sensitive so make sure you check closely, **O**ptional is the correct way to enter it under Misc -> Security

 ## Stuck on EndRandomSeed